maetchkin/world-flags-extended-sprite/README.md

-# The silouettes of all countries regions in the world in one sprite
+# The silhouettes of all countries regions in the world in one sprite

-Include 1 css file and have all the worlds' regions silouettes on your site.
-Tell everyone who uses a lot of regions silouettes to use this link, so it will be in everyone's cache!
+Include 1 css file and have all the worlds' regions silhouettes on your site.
+Tell everyone who uses a lot of regions silhouettes to use this link, so it will be in everyone's cache!

 ## Example usage: